tgross/devopsdaysmsp2018/content/_index.md

 *[Simon Sharwood, The Register, 30 May 2018](https://www.theregister.co.uk/2018/05/30/salesforce_q1_2019/?)*

+{{% note %}}
+And this is deeply important because we as an industry have failed to set those guardrails for ourselves.
+It's not too late.
+What can we do?
+{{% /note %}}

 ---

 # Consent

 {{% note %}}
 consent is the *only* workable guiding model when we're talking about relationships between individual people.
-I consent to
+I consent to being in a conversation with you.
+You consent to being in a conversation with me.
+When you decide you don't want to be in that conversation you can withdraw consent and I'm supposed to respect that.
+We hopefully all understand this by now?
 {{% /note %}}

 ---

 # Individual vs Community Consent

+{{% note %}}
+But consent has some limits once we get a lot more people involved.
+There are some times when we decide that the will of the community overrides the consent of an individual.
+{{% /note %}}

 ---